Ian Campbell Group

 I assumed Candidate were going to be yet another British weak-as-water indie-schmindie outfit, so it's come as a most pleasant surprise to discover that they fall into no known category (hoorah!), although influences clearly include UK folk-rock, the Velvets (again) and that catch-all category, film soundtracks (see below).

-2001's Tiger Flies is their second album and while my attention wandered in places, their brave mix'n'match approach to instrumentation enhances several otherwise fairly ordinary songs.
+2001's Tiger Flies is their second album; while my attention wandered in places, their brave mix'n'match approach to instrumentation enhances several otherwise fairly ordinary songs.
 All three members are credited with Mellotron, with strings on Hawaiian Police, female choir on Cactus Jack, along with what I take to be Mellotron mandolins and guitar and flutes on Hangman's Waltz.
 The only definite credit is for 'Mellotron choir' from vocalist Joel Morris, with both guitarist Alex Morris and bassist Ian Painter getting simply 'Mellotron'.
-Given that the non-choir sounds on Cactus Jack are presumably from a MkII, are we actually hearing a real 'Tron here?
+Given that the non-choir sounds on Cactus Jack are presumably from a MkII, are we actually hearing a real Mellotron here?
 Well, chaps?

 Subtitled 'Music inspired by the film The Wicker Man', the following year's Nuada shows a folkier Candidate than on its predecessor, unsurprisingly, with much of the writing being done in and around the film's locations.
-The material appears to be better than on Tiger Flies, but that could simply be because I prefer the album's sound and at only 36 minutes, it doesn't get a chance to outstay its welcome.
+The material appears to be better than on Tiger Flies, but that could simply be because I prefer the album's sound and, at only thirty-six minutes, it doesn't get a chance to outstay its welcome.
 The legendary Bert Jansch guests, too, on Burrowhead, which is a bit of a coup for the band.
-Although both Painter and Morris (A.) are credited with 'Tron (just flutes in the latter's case), I can only hear said flute part in Tomorrow's Tomorrow, so I've no idea where Painter gets his bit in.
+Although both Painter and Morris (A.) are credited with Mellotron (just flutes in the latter's case), I can only hear said flute part in Tomorrow's Tomorrow, so I've no idea where Painter gets his bit in.

 2004's Under the Skylon is named for the impressive structure built on the south bank of the Thames for 1951's Festival of Britain, demolished soon after, allegedly by Winston Churchill's just-elected Conservative government as a snub to the outgoing Labour administration.
 Wouldn't surprise me a bit.
 The album's a bit muted, to be honest, veering gently between post-Britpop, powerpop and the band's usual mid-'60s aesthetic, none of it to any great effect, sadly.
 Just Painter on Mellotron this time, with strings on Another One Down; there may be one or two other sightings, notably the exceedingly distant strings on A Lifetime From Now, but I wouldn't put money on it, frankly.